-ROA is almost a century old-it was established in 1922 by a group of veterans of "The Great War," as World War I was then known.
+ROA is more than a century old-on 10/2/1922 a group of veterans of "The Great War," as World War I was then known, founded our organization at a meeting in Washington's historic Willard Hotel.
+The meeting was called by General of the Armies John J. Pershing, who had commanded American troops in the recently concluded "Great War."
 One of those veterans was Captain Harry S. Truman.
 As President, in 1950, he signed our congressional charter.
 Under that charter, our mission is to advocate for the implementation of policies that provide for adequate national security.
-For many decades, we have argued that the Reserve Components, including the National Guard, are a cost-effective way to meet our nation's defense needs.
+For more than a century, we have argued that the Reserve Components, including the National Guard, are a cost-effective way to meet our nation's defense needs.